Abarnasuresh/Javascriptgrammer/Evaluation2.md

 Output
 ## 11.In the Javascript function, what are the differences between call by value and reference?
 ## Call by value
+* When a variable is passed as a parameter to a function,
+* if any changes are made to the parameter,the original variable will remain unaffected.
+* This is known as call by value and this is true for all values having a primitive data type
 ### Algorithm
 * Start the program
 * Declare a variable a=4